fortify/fortify.github.io/articles/ssc-on-aws.md

 You now have a deployed SSC host and MySQL DB.

-#### Configure SSC
+#### Configure Fortify Software Security Center
-While logged into the EC2 host get the init token with:
+While logged into the EC2 host, get the init token with:

 `cat /var/fortify/_default_/init.token`

-Now you can log into your SSC instance and configure as usual.
+Now you can log in to your SSC instance and configure as you normally would.

 You can enable global search to:

 `/var/fortify`

-The DB connection string will be:
+The DB connection string is:

 `jdbc:mysql://HOST:3306/sscdemo?connectionCollation=latin1_general_cs&rewriteBatchedStatements=true`